 Salt crystals measuring 0.55 mm were discovered in the matrix lithology and identified as crystals of purple and blue halite (NaCl) and sylvite (KCl), the first identification of these minerals in ordinary chondrites.
 They are thought to have acquired the purple and blue colors during the long transit to Earth through the radioactive decay of elements in close proximity.
 The Monahans halide has an IXe age of ~4.559 b.y., which is consistent with other isotopic dating systems (Busfield et al., 2004).
-These minerals probably formed through the evaporation of asteroidal brines on a large, partially liquid, carbonaceous-type parent body (Ceres and cometary origins have been considered; e.g., Fries et al., 2013; Kebukawa et al., 2016).
-This material became mixed with surface constituents by later impact processing, and was ultimately ejected by low-energy (low-temperature) impacts, ultimately being incorporated within the regolith of the H-chondrite asteroid located in relatively close proximity.
+These halides probably formed through the evaporation of asteroidal brines on a large, partially liquid, carbonaceous-type parent body (Ceres and cometary origins have been considered; e.g., Fries et al., 2013; Kebukawa et al., 2016).
+These salts became mixed with surface constituents by later impact processing, ejected by low-energy (low-temperature) impacts, and were ultimately incorporated within the regolith of the H-chondrite asteroid located in relatively close proximity.
 Halite grains are also present in the H36 chondrite Zag, and both halite and sylvite are present in the H5-an chondrite Sidi El Habib 001 (see photo, courtesy of Laurence GarvieASU).
 In addition, halite and sylvite (µm- to sub-µm-sized) have been observed on the external surface of numerous particles returned from the S-type asteroid Itokawa by the Hayabusa spacecraft (Noguchi et al., 2014).

 It is generally considered that the H-chondrite parent body eventually formed an insulated "onion-shell" structure with a diameter of 150260 km.
 The asteroid was composed approximately (by volume) of 84%, 10%, and 6% of type 6, type 4/5, and type 3 material, respectively.
 Amelin et al. (2005) employed thermal models to calculate the progressive increase in petrologic types from the core to the surface as follows: from the core outward to a distance of 44.9 km is type 6 material: between 44.9 km and 48.9 km is type 5 material; between 48.9 km and 56.9 km is type 4 material; and from 56.9 km to the surface at 92.5 km is type 3 material.
 Peak temperatures were determined to be 8651000°C, 675865°C, and <675°C for type 6, type 4/5, and type 3 material, respectively.
 The higher petrologic types were excavated at depth by impact, forming craters measuring tens of km wide and reaching depths of 5.611.2 km on their 200 km-diameter model.
 Fission track thermochronometry indicates that type 7 chondrites cooled more slowly at greater depths than did those of lower petrologic types (Trieloff et al., 2003).
 Consequently, type 7 chondrites experienced a longer period of thermal metamorphism within this interior layer, and now they exhibit extensively recrystallized textures that are transitional to an achondrite classification.

 Importantly, a complex cooling history for the higher petrologic type H chondrites (5/6) was suggested from thermometric studies conducted by Ganguly et al. (2012).
 They reconciled data from calculations of two-pyroxene thermometers with the ArAr, PbPb, and HfW closure temperatures of select minerals to determine a cooling history consistent with very rapid cooling between ~800°C and 450°C, followed by a very slow cooling stage, and then another rapid cooling stage.
 By contrast, those H chondrites with lower petrologic types experienced a steady state of very rapid cooling.
 It was proposed that this scenario was more consistent with a collisional disruption and re-accretion of the parent body as opposed to a smoothly transitional "onion shell" model.
-Thermal modeling of the H and L chondrite parent bodies was conducted by Blackburn et al. (2017) and Edwards et al. (2017).
-Based in large part on combined metallographic cooling rates and Pb-phosphate data, they ascertained that both asteroids accreted 2.052.25 m.y. after CAI formation and reached diameters >275 km, forming concentrically zoned "onion shell" structures.
-Thereafter, both asteroids experienced a catastrophic disruption at 60 (±10) m.y. after CAIs (attested by ubiquitous quenching of type 6 material) and re-accreted into smaller unsorted rubble pile bodies.
+Thermal modeling of the H and L chondrite parent bodies was conducted and reported by Blackburn et al. (2017) and Edwards et al. (2017).
+Based in large part on combined metallographic cooling rates and Pb-phosphate age data, they ascertained that both asteroids accreted 2.052.35 m.y. after CAI formation and reached diameters >275 km forming concentrically zoned "onion shell" structures.
+Thereafter, both asteroids experienced a catastrophic disruption at 60 (±10) m.y. after CAIs (attested by ubiquitous quenching of type 6 material) and re-accreted into smaller unsorted rubble-pile bodies.

 After being studied at NASA's JSC, the Monahans (1998) stone that fell on the road was returned to the City of Monahans.
 There it will be displayed with a specimen of the IIF iron meteorite that was found there in 1938.
 The other stone, which fell on private property, was subsequently sold at auction, and only a small portion was distributed to collectors.
 The specimen of Monahans (1998) shown above is a tiny fragment weighing 7 mg.
 The photo below shows the complete mass as found.